 By-the-book Principal Chucho (a fantastic Daniel Haddad) is baffled by his new teacher’s method and skeptical of his ability to properly teach.
 As he slowly learns to understand Sergio’s heartfelt dedication to the wellbeing of his students, Chucho comes do admire the man.
 The moments of blossoming friendship between the two men are some of the finest in the film.

-The students in Juarez’s class are extremely well cast and written with care, as they are based on the actual kids.
+The students in Juarez’s class are well cast and written with care.

 Lupe (Mía Fernanda Solis) is a girl who begins to take an interest in Philosophy.
 When her mother asks her why she is reading it, Lupe replies, “I don’t understand a lot of it, but it’s very interesting.”